-This Pumpkin Chocolate Chip Skillet Cookie is the best pumpkin chocolate chip cookies in deep dish form!
+This Pumpkin Chocolate Chip Skillet Cookie is a deep dish pumpkin cookie loaded with chunks of chocolate.

 What’s so great about a skillet cookie?